What is a Lichen?

 *Some lichen make spores of the fungal part that are released to the wind.
 These need to find the right bacteria or algae partner to start life again as a lichen.

-Lichen are a pioneer species that colonize places hard for other life to live in; rock, bark, bone even metal and plastic.
+Lichen are a pioneer species that colonize places hard for other life to live in; rock, bark, even metal and plastic.
 They are able to survive in extreme conditions of heat, cold and dryness, regaining function within hours when exposed to moisture and more moderate temperatures.
+They make the surface of the earth able to support other life.
+Lichens are…

 - Chemists: They create over 500 chemicals that humans know about.
 From dye to animal and human food and medicine (possibly half of all lichens have antibiotic properties), geological dating to air quality monitoring lichen have many uses for humans as well as are possibly essential in the web of life everywhere on the planet.